devptyagi/QuarantineCoding/README.md

 * Solved 'Unit GCD' on CodeChef.       **(APRIL LONG CHALLENGE - ONGOING CONTEST)**
 (https://www.codechef.com/APRIL20B/problems/UNITGCD)

-* Solved 'A. Elephant' on CodeForces.
+* Solved '617A - Elephant' on CodeForces.
 (https://codeforces.com/problemset/problem/617/A)

-* Solved 'A. Wrong Subtraction' on CodeForces.
+* Solved '977A - Wrong Subtraction' on CodeForces.
 (https://codeforces.com/problemset/problem/977/A)

-* Solved 'A. HQ9+' on CodeForces.
+* Solved '133A - HQ9+' on CodeForces.
 (https://codeforces.com/problemset/problem/133/A)

 * Solved 'Climbing the Leaderboard' on HackerRank.